precice/precice.github.io/pages/community/precice-workshop-2023.md

 You do not need to present anything to join this workshop.
 However, your contributions are very welcome!
 We are looking for talks that could be beneficial for the wider preCICE community.
 Are you developing a new adapter?
 Are you using preCICE for an exciting new application?
 Are you developing new methods that should not be missing from preCICE?
 Then open your editor and start sketching a short abstract (free text, < 1000 characters) for a 20min talk right now! 😉

 We will accept contributions in two batches.
-The first batch was till December 16. **Submit your abstract till January 16**, and we will reply before January 23.
+The first batch was till December 16.
+Submit your abstract till January 16, and we will reply before January 23.
 There will be no further extensions.

 [Submit your talk abstract](https://ipvs.informatik.uni-stuttgart.de/cloud/apps/forms/oS6C7tLp88t2EAHR).